JamesGJ5-Learning-To-Code/shopping-cart/plans.md

     - Via React Testing Library
     - Don't directly test react-router-dom

-# Plan of static version of app
+# DONE Plan of static version of app

 - App component:
     -- DONE Renders a ShoppingCartSite component, passing to it the following props: